uoe-sdp/raspberry-pi-python-example-files/README.md

 # raspberry-pi-python-example-files

-Python code example files for our supported sensors
+Python code example files for some of our range of supported sensors